-When her brother decides to ditch for a couple weeks in London, Viola heads over to his elite boarding school, disguises herself as him, and proceeds to fall for one of her soccer teammates.
-Little does she realize she's not the only one with romantic troubles, as she, as he, gets in the middle of a series of intermingled love affairs.
+When her brother decides to ditch for a couple weeks, Viola heads over to his elite boarding school, disguised as him, and proceeds to fall for one of his soccer teammates, and soon learns she's not the only one with romantic troubles.

 Kate (Brittany Snow) is the new girl in school.
 She catches John Tucker (Jesse Metcalfe) dating three different girls at once: Carrie - the smart girl, Heather - the cheerleader, and Beth - the activist slut; none of them are aware that they are not the only girl in John's heart.
 Kate, having been raised by a single mother, has seen the pain caused by playboys like John Tucker, and she won't stand idly by.
 Together with the three jilted ex-girlfriends, they hatch a plan to teach John a lesson.
 Things rarely go as planned, especially when Kate starts to think that she might be falling for John herself.
 Written by

 37 of 66 people found this review helpful.

 Was this review helpful to you?